CloudCannon/Academy/_posts/2017-02-06-control-flow-statements-in-liquid.md

 ## Contains

 What if we want to show all the chocolate cupcakes?
-There's multiple chocolate cupcakes so we can use contains to check if the word "chocolate" exists in the string.
+There's multiple chocolate cupcakes so we can use contains to check if the word "chocolate" exists in the string:

 {% raw %}
 ~~~html